Our Policies & Reporting

 - That workers are treated fairly and with respect.

-Lion will file a comprehensive statement under the Australian Modern Slavery Act for 2020, in its first round of reporting, outlining the action we are taking to help ensure that our supply chains are free from modern slavery - click here to read our statement.
+Lion has filed a comprehensive statement under the Australian Modern Slavery Act for 2020, in its first round of reporting, outlining the action we are taking to help ensure that our supply chains are free from modern slavery - click here to read our statement.

 Lion has already filed a modern slavery statement under UK legislation – click here to read our statement.